Defining an Asset Class

 What are the real consequences of NOT defining an asset class?

-The imprecision about the nature of an asset class reduces the efficiency of the asset allocation process in at least two ways.
+The undefined nature of an asset class reduces the efficiency of the asset allocation process in at least two ways.

 1. If dissimilar investments are wrongly grouped together into an asset class, the portfolio will not be diversified efficiently.